ashaltu/quran-video-maker-ffmpeg/ROADMAP.md

 **TODOs:**
 - Implement size calculations to account for screen aspect ratio changes (current support is for landscape mode)
-- Continue tuning adaptive heuristics for portrait canvases and extremely long verses (e.g., 2:282-283) so both Arabic and translations share the available space gracefully
+- Continue tuning adaptive heuristics for portrait canvases

+### Verse Segmentation (Long Verses)
+**Status:** 🟢 Stable

+Break extremely long verses (e.g., 2:282, 58:11) into timed segments that display sequentially.

+**Working:**
+- Configurable list of "long" verses (`metadata/long-verses.json`)
+- Reciter-specific segment timing data with Arabic and translation text per segment
+- Automatic fallback to standard rendering when segment data is unavailable
+- Independent text layout and adaptive sizing for each segment
+- Segment timing correctly mapped to video timeline
+- Integration with gapless/custom audio workflows

+**TODOs:**
+- Create segment data for more reciters and long verses
+- Add tooling to help generate segment timing files from existing VTT/SRT
+- Consider automatic segmentation based on punctuation or breath markers when no manual data exists

 ### Text Animations
 **Status:** 🟢 Stable